freedomofpress/securedrop/README.md

 SecureDrop Environment Install Guide
 ====================================

 SecureDrop is a tool for sources communicating securely with journalists.
-The SecureDrop application environment uses four dedicated computers:
+The SecureDrop application environment consists of four dedicated computers:

 * `Viewing`: An airgapped laptop running Tails from a USB stick that journalists use to decrypt and view submitted documents.
 (If this laptop does not have a DVD drive, buy an external DVD drive you can use with it.)
 * `Source Server`: Ubuntu server running a Tor hidden service that sources use to send messages and documents to journalists.